-Chocolate Cranberry Granola Bars, and Dark Chocolate Cherry Granola Bars), but I really like this recipe.
+Chocolate Cranberry Granola Bars, and Dark Chocolate Cherry Granola Bars), but here's one for Chocolate Coconut Granola Bars.
 Don't be overwhelmed by the number of steps.
-These bars are really quite quick to make.
-I'm organized, and I suggest you be, too.
-Just have all your ingredients ready, and go to work!
-The following Chocolate Coconut Granola Bar recipe produces terrific, tasty, and healthy bars that are great in the kids' lunchboxes or as a pick-me-up at work!
+These bars are really quite quick to make, but I suggest you have all your ingredients ready before you go to work!
+The following Chocolate Coconut Granola Bar recipe produces terrific, tasty, and healthy bars that are great in the kids' lunchboxes or as a pick-me-up for you!
 This is a 'copycat' Kashi recipe.
 No time to make this today?
 Then buy yourself a Kashi Chocolate Coconut Granola Bar.

 CHOCOLATE COCONUT GRANOLA BARS